 How To Use Color To Take Better Notes

-Ink Factory is all about empowering people to communicate and organize their ideas better using the visual language.
+Ink Factory is all about empowering people to communicate and organize their ideas better using the visual language–Our preferred system of note taking.
 And creating good visual notes doesn’t mean you have to be a good artist!
-In fact, simply by using color, you can create well organized and easy-to-understand notes using no pictures at all.
+In fact, simply by using a color-based system of note taking, you can create well organized and easy-to-understand notes using no pictures at all.
 Whether you want to stay focused during a presentation, remember more information during a class lecture, or explain your ideas more clearly in your next pitch, having color in your visual tool belt will make all the difference!

 If you’ve read our guide on creating your first visual notes, you’ll know that establishing a hierarchy of content is key to communicating ideas visually.
 More important points should stand out on a page, and less important points should recede.
-There are many ways color can enforce this content hierarchy to make your visual notes easier to read.
+There are many ways in which color can enforce this content hierarchy allowing you to take better notes.

 All colors have both a level of brightness (contrast) and saturation.
 A dark blue may be vibrant or muted, and a vibrant pink might be light or dark.
 Since most of the time we draw visual notes on a white background, we consider how much contrast a color has against white, compared to the other colors around it.

-Large areas of highly contrasting colors will draw the eye to them before areas with low contrast.
+Large areas of highly contrasting colors will draw the eye better than those with low contrast.
 As you can see in the example below, a large, bold title in black and white ink brings the eye to it first (as it should, since it’s the title!).
 The version of the same talk on the right shows you what a low-contrast title would look like.

 There will also be times when you might want to put less emphasis on information so you don’t distract from the most important content.
 In this visual below, detailed points are written in a light red.
 Red contrasts less with white (the background color) than black (the title color), so the title still stands out from the rest of the visual.